-Lake Atitlan is one of the most beautiful lakes in the world.
+Lake Atitlan, also known as Lago de Atitlan, is one of the most beautiful lakes in the world.
 And if you don’t believe me, just ask Aldous Huxley.
 Oh, wait, scratch that, I’m pretty sure he’s dead.
 But he still said it, just ask around.
 It is an ancient crater lake formed from a collapsed volcano, leaving a picturesque body of water surrounded by stunning volcanoes, rolling hills and photogenic Mayan villages that deserves to be part of every Central American travel itinerary.
-This complete guide to Lake Atitlan will give you all the information you need to plan your visit.
+This complete guide to Lake Atitlán will give you all the information you need to plan your visit.

 Anyone who follows our blog will know that fabulous Lake Atitlan is one of our favourite places in the world.
 Hence my reckless use of the word “fabulous”.
 We have now managed to get there in 10 of the last 11 years and are hoping the stars will align for another visit this winter.
 So, we were probably long overdue to compile some of the more useful posts we’ve written about the area over the years into one post.
 This guide to Lake Atitlan should be helpful for anyone looking to plan a trip to one of the most beautiful lakes we’ve ever seen.

 Quick Answers to Some Common Lake Atitlan Questions

 Lake Atitlan is famous for its truly amazing natural scenery.
 The clear, deep water of the lake with the three volcanos standing sentinel on one side is an awe-inspiring sight.